davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.exc/index.md

 - Then change `Tester`'s main method so that it tries to create a `HistoryDie` with negative sides and run the program.
 What should happen when the `main` method runs?

-- Let's say that, instead of an `InvalidArgumentException`, which is pretty generic, you want to throw something more specific to your class.
+- Let's say that, instead of an `IllegalArgumentException`, which is pretty generic, you want to throw something more specific to your class.
 In fact, entering a non-positive number of sides attempts to create an invalid die.
-Create a new *unchecked* exception, called `InvalidDieException`.
+Create a new *unchecked* exception, called `InvalidDiceException`.
 Consider the following figure so you know which superclass to extend from.

   ![exception hierarchy](figures/exceptionHierarchy.png)